 Backflow preventers come in many different shapes and sizes and are built to protect against very specific situations.
 Some are only installed in systems where the hazard threat is considered low, while others are only used in high-hazard situations.
-The following is a list of some of the most common preventers in use in commercial properties today.
+The following is a list of some of the most common preventers in use in properties today.

 - Reduced pressure zone (RPZ) One of the most reliable and effective backflow preventers, often placed in food and beverage processing plants, chemical refineries and other facilities where backflow could lead to contact with highly toxic material.

 - Pressure vacuum breaker (PVB)Most often associated with irrigation and sprinkler systems, PVBs are very common units almost always installed right after the isolation valve.